 Child Safeguarding Practice Reviews

-The Child Safeguarding Practice Review Panel (CSPRP) will undertake Rapid Reviews of incidents that have been identified as requiring a serious child safeguarding review.
+The Child Safeguarding Practice Review Panel (CSPRP) will undertake rapid reviews of incidents that have been identified as requiring a serious child safeguarding review.
 All partners will cooperate in the identification of cases, the gathering of information required, and the coproduction of reviews to respond to the needs of children in the area.
-The safeguarding partners will, as part of the reviews, consider recommendations to improve practice based on information from SCRs.
-These recommendations for practice are applicable whether the SCRs are published, complete but unpublished or still incomplete at the point of transition to the new safeguarding partner arrangements.
+The safeguarding partners will, as part of the reviews, consider recommendations to improve practice based on information from SCPRs.
+These recommendations for practice are applicable whether the SCPRs are published, complete but unpublished or still incomplete at the point of transition to the new safeguarding partner arrangements.

-Adolescents at risk of criminal exploitation was the focus of the Child Safeghuard Practice Review Panel's first national review.
-It Was Hard to Escape: Safeguarding children at risk from criminal exploitation, examines 21 cases where children died or were seriously harmed, in whichcriminal exploitation was a factor.
+Adolescents at risk of criminal exploitation was the focus of the CSPRP's first national review.
+It Was Hard to Escape: Safeguarding children at risk from criminal exploitation, examines 21 cases where children died or were seriously harmed, in which criminal exploitation was a factor.
 The review identifies areas of innovative good practice and contains recommendations at local and national level